Ayurvedic Explanation of Respiratory Allergy

 Do you suffer from recurrent cold and cough?
 Does runny or syuffy nose keep bothering you every now and then?
 Whenever there is a change in climate or presence of even a little dust or smoke, do you have trouble in breathing?
 If all the answers are in affirmative then the culprit behind your problems could be allergy.

-Todays polluted anvironment and irregular dietary habits make us suffer from several kinds of allergies.
+Today's polluted environment and irregular dietary habits make us suffer from several kinds of allergies.
 Sometimes we get cold and cough and sometimes runny and stuffy nose bothers us.
 A minor change in climatic conditions or even a little exposure to smoke and dust creates breathing problems for us.
-If a person gets an asthama attack then even for a normal breathing he has to take long or deep breath.
+If a person gets an asthma attack then even for a normal breathing he has to take long or deep breath.
 When the air breathed in through nose is not sufficient then the person has to breath in through mouth as well.
-Infact, the patients of asthama face more problem in breathing out as compared to that while breathing in.
+In fact, the patients of asthma face more problem in breathing out as compared to that while breathing in.

 Today, to discuss on the same topic we have an Ayurvedic expert, Dr. Prmeshwar Arora, in our studio.
 We welcome you on our show, sir.